JPWTCK/printer-gui/README.rst

 2) Install some necessary utilities
 -----------------------------------
-| My printer server handles PDFs, as well as doc, docx, odt, and rtf
+| The printer server handles only formats CUPS can print directly such as
+| PDF, PostScript, plain text, and common images (JPEG, PNG, GIF, TIFF).
-| formats.
-Since the 'lp' command-line utility is called for printing,
+| Since the 'lp' command-line utility prints these without conversion,
-| all formats that are not PDFs are converted to PDF using LibreOffice.
-| In the future, I may experiment with converting images to PDF format.
-| Anyhow, the following utilities need to be installed:
+| only CUPS itself is required:
 |
 | - cups 2.3.3
-| - default-jre 2:1.11
-| - libreoffice-core 1:7.0.4
-| - libreoffice-common 1:7.0.4
-| - libreoffice-java-common 1:7.0.4
-| - libreoffice-writer 1:7.0.4
 |
-| If you are using a Raspberry Pi with Raspberry Pi OS or if you are
+| If you are using a Raspberry Pi with Raspberry Pi OS or a similar
-| using a similar Debian distribution, you may use the ``initial_setup.py``
+| Debian distribution, you may use the ``initial_setup.py`` script to
-| script to install the above packages.
+| install this package.

 3) Setup the virtualenv